Baguirre03/restaurant-page/README.md

 - This project was the first time using modules, with that being said the approach took a little bit of learning but I understand the functionality of it much more!
 - With that, my BasicFunctions.js had a little **too** many functions in it.
 If I could go back I would create one or two, and have those be able to dynamically change which element is being created.
 - I also learned how to add CSS and images with webpack rather than just JS.
 With some speedbumps I was able to get the project fully stylized with a simple green color scheme which I am pretty proud of!
+- Less DIVS!
+I almost used completely divs for my HTML on this project and makes accessibility _way_ harder.
+In the future definitely will work on that.

 ### Credits